 What if I can't submit my plan yet?

-We will continue accepting submissions on a rolling basis after the initial deadline.
+We will continue accepting submissions on a rolling basis.

 Do I need to submit a plan to continue my work remotely?